There have been some new cases emerge, and our kids may have some tricky questions. Here's some tips to help you (and them) with this...

 - When talking about COVID-19 it's important to be calm and confident.
 Children take their cues from adults they trust.

 - You don’t have to get 'all tech and scientific' – just use real terms they’ll understand.
 But if you’re stuck or unsure of an answer, head to the Ministry of Health's Unite Against COVID-19 website.
-They’ve got great information and it’s nice to be able to say that these are the same sites where Jacinda and her advisors get their intel from!
+They’ve got great information and it’s nice to be able to say that these are the same sites where the Prime Minister and Dr Ashley Bloomfield get their intel from!

 - Oh, and be a good role model too – lead from the front by washing and drying your hands thoroughly and coughing into the inside of your elbow.

 What if my kids are particularly worried?